 Without the bootloader, you can only flash firmware or change ESC config by connecting directly to the processor chip, (or to the flashing soldering pad provided if available).
 While flashing firmware this way, you can also install the bootloader.

 SimonK and BLHeli both have their own bootloaders.
-I prefer BLHeli bootloader because it offers more features and flexibility, making firmware flashing and configuration much easier.
+BLHeli bootloader offers more features and flexibility, making firmware flashing and configuration much easier.
 At first we could do that via the signal lead, using 1-wire interface, later on we can even do “passthrough” basically using flight controller as a programmer.

-Please See our “Top 5 Best” articles to see which ESC we recommend (check date for the latest).
+Please See our “Top 5 Best” articles to see which ESC we recommend for mini quad.